barunkumar04/practice-javascript/README.md

             - With Button clicked, 'Button clicked' message should be printed
             - Also, Object inlfo like request server url should be printed.
 Note this one.
         - Refer bind.html for example

+## Restrictions on Obejct
+    - Can we apply restrictions on object properties? like -
+        - Property(ies) of an Object should not be changed.
+        - An array should not be iterated
+    - Answer is Yes!
+    - Refer examples under restriction_on_object folder